rmaicle/sut/README.md

 # Custom Unit Test Execution

-Unit test helper that allows selective unit test execution of modules and unit test blocks whose "names" are found in the file, `unittest.conf`.
+Unit test helper that allows selective unit test execution of modules and unit test blocks whose "names" are found in a configuration file.